1. Skin effect

 2. Proximity effect

-The distribution of the alternating current in the conductor is affected by the alternating current in the adjacent conductor.
+The distribution of alternating current inside a conductor is influenced by the alternating current in nearby conductors, a phenomenon known as the proximity effect.

-Fig. 3 performance of proximity effect on rectangular bus bar
+Figure 3 Manifestation of proximity effect on a rectangular busbar.

 Fig. 4 performance of proximity effect in induction heating